A correctional officer at the federal prison in South Canaan has died after being stabbed by an inmate.

 Officials said the community was never in any danger.

-Page 2 of 2 - An investigation by the Federal Bureau of Investigation is currently under way.
+An investigation by the Federal Bureau of Investigation is currently under way.
 Straesser said it is standard procedure for the FBI to investigate incidents which take place at federal prisons.

 The name of the inmate who committed the assault has yet to be released.